makiaato/TwitchTranslationChatBot/README.md

 ## CODE PHILOSOPHY
 I might consider changing the translation API from DeepL to something less "pricey".
 DeepL offers a free API-Access, but the usage is limited and you need a credit card verification, which is really inconvenient for general public use.
 But this involves weighing out the pros and cons and doing comparisions.
 Currently, DeepL is fine, but I'll think about it.
+I also prefer minimalistic code and lightweight processes, so a GUI won't be implemented.